AgoraIO-Community/astro-backend/docs/TRANSCRIPTION.md

 50% of Americans watch content with subtitles.
 Why can't we have this with video calls?
 Actually, we can do this by using Real-Time Transcription with Agora.

 This guide is the third part in a series about building backends with Astro.
 The first guide covered Token Generation with Astro so we can secure our video calls.
 We will use the token generation logic in this guide.
 The second guide was about recording your video to a storage provider of your choice.
-Real-Time Transcription is a separate feature, so it does not rely on the cloud recording guide, but we will need to generate tokens.
+Real-Time Transcription is a separate feature, so it does not rely on the [Cloud Recording Guide](https://www.agora.io/en/blog/build-a-cloud-recording-backend-with-astro/), but we will need to generate tokens.
 Let's get started.

 ## Prerequisites
 1. NodeJS and Astro installed.